Towards Robust Low-Resource Fine-Tuning with Multi-View Compressed Representations: Methodology

 Note that, HAEs are different from the AEs having multiple encoder and decoder layers, since it also enforces reconstruction loss on the outputs of $D(\vx)$ and $U'(D'(D(\vx)))$ as expressed in Eq.~\ref{eq:hae}.
 Thus HAEs can compress representations step by step, and provides flexibility to reconstruct the inputs with or without the sub-autoencoders.
+By sharing the outer layer parameters of a series of inner AEs, HAE can introduce more diversity without adding significant parameters and training overhead.

 \paragraph{Stochastic Hierarchical Autoencoder} We use a stochastic set of sub-autoencoders $\mathcal{E}_{\hat{d}}$ within an HAE to formulate a stochastic hierarchical autoencoder, where $\hat{d}$ is the input dimension of the sub-autoencoders.
 While performing the forward pass of the stochastic hierarchical autoencoder, we randomly choose one sub-autoencoder $\mathrm{AE}_{\hat{d}, d_i} \in \mathcal{E}_{\hat{d}}$ within the autoencoder $\mathrm{AE}_{d, \hat{d}}$.
 We set the compression dimension $d_i = \hat{d}/2$.
 Hence, for an input $\vx \in \mathbb{R}^d$, the output $\vo \in \mathbb{R}^d$ of a stochastic hierarchical autoencoder $\mathrm{HAE}^S_{d, \hat{d}}$ is given by